 Why the patient voice matters

-Clinical trials often measure labs, imaging, procedures, or clinician assessments.
-But some outcomes are best understood directly from patients.
+Clinical trials often measure labs, imaging, procedures, or clinician assessments, but some outcomes are best understood directly from participants because only they can describe certain symptoms, function, burden, or daily experience.

 Patient-reported outcomes can capture how a participant feels or functions without interpretation by someone else.
 FDA's patient-focused drug development work emphasizes incorporating patient experiences, perspectives, needs, and priorities into drug development and evaluation.